 Dating websites are an excellent place to meet a potential match.
 Regardless of your reason for online dating, there might also be times when you want to do an eHarmony search for … Read More

 This situation comes up more often than you’d think.
-Often, you’re dating someone or married and suspect your partner might be using dating sites recreationally to meet up with other people.
-Oftimes, you’re new to dating each other and unsure of your status.
-You might be too embarrassed to ask if they still have a dating profile and want to do the research on your own.
+Usually, you’re dating someone or married and suspect your partner might be using dating sites recreationally to meet up with other people.
+Often, you’re new to dating each other and unsure of your status.
+You might be too embarrassed to ask if they still have a dating profile and want to research on your own.

 At Social Catfish we have simplified the process and can execute a complete background check to find out the who, what, and why of your love interest in a quick, user-friendly way.
 This saves time and provides more trustworthy results.

 However, should you want to be your private investigator, pour yourself a glass of wine, settle into the couch and try the following: